Technohacker/machete/README.md

 ## Progress
 I can consider the framework as quite usable but I need others to try out the framework for understanding the API usability.
 So I mark it **alpha**.

+I am currently porting my existing code to ES2015 (ES6) classes with SystemJS as a module loader.
+I prefer using the ES6 code directly over compiling to ES5 as modern browsers have much better support for ES6 as compared to transpilers.

+Currently tested browsers:

+* Firefox Aurora 53.0a2
+* Chromium 56.0.2924.87-1

+I don't plan to support any version of IE currently.
+Tread carefully if you do plan to support IE for your game.

 Pull requests are always welcome! :smile:

 ## TODO: